+1.1 Motivation

-1.1.
-Motivation.
-HOSMC is under intensive development [7, 8, 9, 10, 11, 12].
-A major achievement in this area is the finding of a complete family of sliding-mode controllers that can robustly drive to zero a sliding variable of arbitrary degree [13].
+HOSMC is under intensive development (Bartolini et al., 2003; Laghrouche et al., 2007; Levant and Michael, 2009; Orlov, 2009; Pisano and Usai, 2011; Moreno and Osorio, 2012).
+A major achievement in this area is the finding of a complete family of sliding-mode controllers that can robustly drive to zero a sliding variable of arbitrary degree (Levant, 2005).
 While a high-order sliding variable might appear naturally in specific cases (e.g., in the differentiation problem or in the estimation problem), there is at the present no general design methodology for choosing a sliding variable with prescribed relative degree and prescribed sliding-mode dynamics.
 The work reported on this paper is motivated by the need to fill this gap.